SRCH2/srch2-ngn/documentation/docs/advanced.md

 For instance, assume the user of the app was able to enter their favorite movie genres and they entered the genre 'science fiction'.
-Then when inserting the initial movie records (or by updating each record) we can assign the value of the recordBoost field for a record like the following
+Then when inserting the initial movie records (or by updating each record) we can assign the value of the recordBoost field for a record like the following:

 ```
   public JSONArray getAFewRecordsToInsert() {